hata6502/editorjs-inline/DISCLAIMER.md

 -----

-The following software may be included in this product: is-regex.
-A copy of the source code may be downloaded from git://github.com/ljharb/is-regex.git.
+The following software may be included in this product: is-negative-zero, is-regex.
+A copy of the source code may be downloaded from git://github.com/ljharb/is-negative-zero.git (is-negative-zero), git://github.com/ljharb/is-regex.git (is-regex).
 This software contains the following license and notice below:

 The MIT License (MIT)